Alvinnn!!! and the Chipmunks: Production

-The series, originally titled The Chipmunks and Chipettes, has 104 11-minute episodes and is produced in high-definition CGI animation, with The Chipmunks and The Chipettes' new looks resembling the iMunk looks.
-The show serves as an update of the 1980s series utilizing the same theme song, voice actors, Ross Bagdasarian, Jr. and Janice Karman, and format with each episode having a song.
+The series, originally titled The Chipmunks and Chipettes, has 260 11-minute episodes and is produced in high-definition computer animation, with the Chipmunks and the Chipettes' new looks resembling the iMunk looks.
+The show serves as an update of the 1980s series utilizing the same theme song, voice actors, Ross Bagdasarian Jr. and Janice Karman, and format with each episode having a song.

-The series producers are Ross Bagdasarian, Jr., Janice Karman, Sandrine Nguyen, and Boris Hertzog from the American production company Bagdasarian Productions and French company OuiDo!
+The series producers are Ross Bagdasarian Jr., Janice Karman, Sandrine Nguyen, and Boris Hertzog from the American production company Bagdasarian Productions and French company OuiDo!
 Productions.
 OuiDo!
 Productions (now Technicolor Animation Productions) handles the animation and storyboards, with Bagdasarian Productions in charge of voices and music.
 PGS Entertainment acquired the rights for media outside the United States and France in August 2013 and licensing and merchandising rights in May 2014.
-On February 24, 2014, Nickelodeon acquired all 104 episodes for all territories except Brazil.
+On February 24, 2014, Nickelodeon acquired the ordered 104 episodes for all territories except Brazil.
 It originally also excluded North America, but this was later changed.
 The series was put on sale at the October 2013 Mipcom and was one of the most-viewed shows there.

 In October 2016, the series was renewed for a third and fourth season.
 In late 2018, the series was renewed for a fifth season.
 On November 6, 2019, the series was renewed for a sixth and seventh season.
+However in December 2023, Bagdasarian stated in a phone interview that the series had ended production the year prior, meaning the sixth and seventh seasons were cancelled.
+In December 2024, PGS Entertainment announced they would distribute the five seasons of the series to Italy, UK and Ireland regions.

-Episodes
+Release

 Broadcast

-The series made its English-language debut on Nicktoons in the United Kingdom and Ireland on March 5, 2015 and on Nickelodeon in the United States on August 3.
+The series made its English-language debut on Nick Jr. in the United Kingdom and Ireland on April 10, 2015 and on Nickelodeon in the United States on August 3.
 Nicktoons in Africa premiered the show on May 4.
 The Southeast Asian feed of Nickelodeon debuted the show on May 8 in Singapore and the Philippines and on May 15 in Malaysia.
 In Brazil, the series premiered on June 15 on Gloob.
 In English-speaking Canada, it premiered on Teletoon on September 9 and was moved to Family Channel on May 6, 2017.
-In Arabia, it is currently on Nicktoons and Spacetoon It is now airing on Pop in the U.K. on February 1, 2016.
+In Arabia, it is currently on Nicktoons and MBC3.
+It was aired on Pop in the UK on February 1, 2016, but stopped airing in mid-2024.
 In Indonesia, it is currently airing on MNCTV.
-In June 2018, it was announced that ALVINNN!!! and the Chipmunks would stream on Hulu.
-On November 1, 2018 the series premiered on eToonz in South Africa.
-In July 2020 it aired on Disney Channel in Spain.
+In June 2018, it was announced that Alvinnn!!! and the Chipmunks would stream on Hulu.
+On November 1, 2018, the series premiered on eToonz in South Africa.
+In July 2020, it aired on Disney Channel in Spain.
 On September 27, 2021, the show premiered on Disney Channel in Japan.